The Importance of Branding

 In essence, your packaging is, now more than ever, a reflection of your brand and business.

-A simple example of printed ecommerce packaging
+A simple example of printed eCommerce packaging

 To say you would feel disappointed would be an understatement.